Running in the heat and humidity of the summer can be dangerous, but with these tips, you can train safely all summer long.

 5. Plan a shady route, or run in the off hours

-While I personally run in the mornings with friends, I also really love evening runs.
-When I was doing two-a-days while training for the Boston Marathon earlier this year, I had my second easy run in the evenings and it quickly became a favorite way to unwind after a long day.
+Pre-COVID, I always ran in the mornings with friends, but I also really love evening runs.
+When I was doing two-a-days while training for the Boston Marathon last year, I had my second easy run in the evenings and it quickly became a favorite way to unwind after a long day.

 6. Start much slower than normal and expect to run slower throughout your run

 In the winter, you start slowly to allow your body extra time to warm up in cold temperatures.
 And in the summer, you want to start slowly so your body temperature and heart rate don’t spike as early on in your run.
 That will help your run feel a little better for a little longer.
 I would even spend about 20 minutes outside before you start your run.
 Maybe stretch or warm up a little, but letting your body acclimate to the heat will help make sure you’re feeling good on your run.

 A good rule of thumb is that your pace will be about 20-30 seconds slower than your “normal” pace.
 But some days, you may run 90 seconds slower.
 Or more.
 It’s ALL OKAY.
 Just slow down.
 It’s not a big deal.
 I promise.
 If it helps, brag on Strava about how much slower you can run when it’s hot – make that your claim to running fame.

 And remember that EVERYONE is slower in the heat.
 It’s science.
 It’s not just you.
 This calculator is handy to see how the conditions will impact you on any given day.
 And the Dark Sky app will show you what time of day the Dew Point is the lowest.
 (Side note: It’s one of the few apps I’ve paid for because it’s super handy when planning runs around wind, rain, temps, everything.
 I find it’s more accurate than the iPhone weather app.)